-INTERVIEWEE: You know, I never really got into the science issues.
-We were super afterwards was supporting penalty policy issues.
+INTERVIEWEE: And I got that approved.
+And then that was - a lot of my career afterwards was supporting penalty policy issues.
 In fact, that's probably most of what I did for the next 25 years.
 So I never really got into the real science issues.
 I was really a policy - financial analyst attorney function more than anything else.